Kitchen ideas to make cooking and eating more grand.

 It is quite the cliché, but the kitchen really is the heart of the home.
 This is where everyone in the house would at least spend 5mins a day, mostly lurking around for something to eat.
 Hence, this buy default becomes one of the more important rooms in the house.
 We’ve put together 5 tips to make your kitchen more inviting, and certainly, help make it look bigger.

-Replace Solid Cabinet Doors with Glass Paneled Ones
+Replace Solid Cabinet Doors with Glass Panelled Ones

-You know how in most kitchens, there are 2 or 4 doors that are glass paneled and the rest are completely opaque?
-To create the illusion that your kitchen is bigger, try replacing all cabinet doors with glass paneled ones.
-Not only will light be reflected more easily in this kitchen, making it warm and inviting, but it will also force you to be more organized with storing your kitchen items.
-Ultimately when you have guests over, they will be very curious to see how well you’ve stacked everything (everyone loves to look into others’ windows, its just that no one will openly admit it).
+You know how in most kitchens, there are 2 or 4 doors that are glass panelled and the rest are completely opaque?
+To create the illusion that your kitchen is bigger, try replacing all cabinet doors with glass panelled ones, or frosted glass fronts.
+Not only will light be reflected more easily in this kitchen but it will also force you to be more organised with storing your kitchen items.
+When you have guests over, they will be very curious to see how well you’ve stacked everything (everyone loves to look into others’ windows, its just that no one will openly admit it).
 Plus, this could serve as design inspiration for your friends looking to give their kitchens a makeover.

 Get Open Shelving

-The best way to make your kitchen feel like a true extension of you and your family is to organize it.
-Do an inventory in your kitchen once every few months and weed out things that you don’t use, or have gone rusty.
+The best way to make your kitchen feel like a true extension of you and your family is to organise it.
+Do an inventory in your kitchen once every few months and weed out things that you don’t use, or have expired.
 This will help you save some space.
-Also, try to use a central color theme when putting things together in the kitchen (all red bowls together, or all blue items on one shelf and white items on another.
+Also, try to use a central colour theme when putting things together in the kitchen (all red bowls together, or all blue items on one shelf and white items on another.
 This will make your kitchen immediately impressive and by association, inviting.